 Wondering if something better will come up

 Sometimes guests are waiting to see if they will be invited to something better.
-This is especially true of an event for New Year’s Eve, the Super Bowl, July 4th, and other holiday-type parties.
+This is especially true of an event for New Year’s Eve, the Super Bowl, July 4th, last day of school party, and other holiday-type parties.

 It’s the digital age